 Answer 17: For more information consumers and industry can call the Canadian Food Inspection Agency at 1-800-442-2342 / TTY 1-800-465-7735 (8:00 a.m. to 8:00 p.m.
 Eastern time, Monday to Friday).

-Answer 18: The interim standards apply to the combination of melamine and cyanuric acid (a compound that may be found in conjunction with melamine) in order to ensure that foods available for sale in Canada that contain milk and milk-derived ingredients have not been contaminated or adulterated with either compound.
+Answer 18: The interim maximum levels apply to the combination of melamine and cyanuric acid (a compound that may be found in conjunction with melamine) in order to ensure that foods available for sale in Canada that contain milk and milk-derived ingredients have not been contaminated or adulterated with either compound.
 In the absence of data on the combined toxicity of melamine and cyanuric acid, Health Canada was only able to consider the toxicological data for melamine alone and for cyanuric acid alone.
 The Tolerable Daily Intake (TDI) for melamine recently adopted by the WHO Expert Consultation on Melamine (0.2 mg/kg body weight per day for melamine alone) is lower than the TDI for cyanuric acid (1.5 mg/kg body weight per day alone).
-Therefore, the melamine TDI was used as the basis for the interim standards for melamine and cyanuric acid in foods containing milk and milk-derived ingredients.
-As a result of the recent adoption by Health Canada of the WHO TDI for melamine, Health Canada's interim standard for infant formula was updated to 0.5 ppm of melamine and cyanuric acid combined.
+Therefore, the melamine TDI was used as the basis for the interim maximum levels for melamine and cyanuric acid in foods containing milk and milk-derived ingredients.
+As a result of the recent adoption by Health Canada of the WHO TDI for melamine, Health Canada's interim maximum level for infant formula was updated to 0.5 ppm of melamine and cyanuric acid combined.
 The interim standard for other foods containing milk and milk-derived ingredients remains at 2.5 ppm of melamine and cyanuric acid combined.
-Consideration will be given to revising the interim standards accordingly should any new information on the combined toxicity of melamine and cyanuric acid becomes available.
-It is important to note that background levels of melamine and/or cyanuric acid in foods appear to be well below these interim standards.
+Consideration will be given to revising the interim maximum levels accordingly should any new information on the combined toxicity of melamine and cyanuric acid becomes available.
+It is important to note that background levels of melamine and/or cyanuric acid in foods appear to be well below these interim maximum levels.

-These levels will apply to a combined concentration of melamine and cyanuric acid (a chemical generally found together with melamine).
+These maximum levels will apply to a combined concentration of melamine and cyanuric acid (a chemical generally found together with melamine).